QuantEcon/lecture-python-intro/lectures/schelling.md

         b = (self.location[1] - other.location[1])**2
         return sqrt(a + b)

-    def happy(self, agents):
+    def happy(self,
+                agents,                # List of other agents
+                num_neighbors=10,      # No. of agents viewed as neighbors require_same_type=5):  # How many neighbors must be same type
+        """
-        "True if sufficient number of nearest neighbors are of the same type." distances = []
+            True if a sufficient number of nearest neighbors are of the same type.
+        """

+        distances = []

         # Distances is a list of pairs (d, agent), where d is distance from